-4.4.2 Removals
+4.2.1 Removals

-- File-store v1 has been removed.
+• File-store v1 has been removed.
 If using file extraction, the file-store configuration will need to be updated to version 2.
-See Update File-store v1 Configuration to V2. - Individual Eve (JSON) loggers have been removed.
-For example, stats-json, dns-json, etc. Use multiple Eve logger instances if this behavior is still required.
-See Multiple Logger Instances. - Unified2 has been removed.
-See unified2-removed.
+See Update File-store v1 Configuration to V2.

-4.5 Upgrading 4.1 to 5.0
+4.3 Upgrading 4.1 to 5.0

-4.5.1 Major changes
+4.3.1 Major changes

 - New protocols enabled by default: snmp (new config only) - New protocols disabled by default: rdp, sip - New defaults for protocols: nfs, smb, tftp, krb5 ntp are all enabled by default (new config only) - VXLAN decoder enabled by default.
 To disable, set decoder.vxlan.enabled to false. - HTTP LZMA support enabled by default.
 To disable, set lzma-enabled to false in each of the libhtp configurations in use. - classification.config updated.
-ET 5.0 ruleset will use this.

-• decoder event counters use 'decoder.event' as prefix now.
+ET 5.0 ruleset will use this. - decoder event counters use 'decoder.event' as prefix now.
 This can be controlled using the stats. decoder-events-prefix setting.

-4.5.2 Removals
+4.3.2 Removals

 - dns-log, the text dns log.
 Use EVE.dns instead. - file-log, the non-EVE JSON file log.
-Use EVE.files instead. - drop-log, the non-EVE JSON drop log.
+Use EVE.files instead.

-See https://suricata.io/our-story/deprecation-policy/
+See https://suricata-ids.org/about/deprecation-policy/